StaticGenie/StaticGenie/data/standardpage/index.md

 ###########################################
 =====

-If you love TypeScript and you want to build a static website from simple "data".
-Look no further.

 ## Secure

 Hosting a static website is very secure compared to hosted websites with dynamic backends.
 But everyone knows that.
 StaticGenie went a step further and has dockerised the development and website generation processes.
 Any depedencies are locked away inside a docker container with no local installs on the host machine and no access to anything outside of the project directory.